 Theology is the study of the concepts of God, and also the nature of religious ideas.
-Religious studies is the academic field of non-biased study into religions, behaviours and institutions.
-As a subject, it will cover the most popular religions worldwide, including, christianity, Buddhism, Judaism, Islam, Sikhism and Hinduism.
+Religious studies are the academic field of non-biased study into religions, behaviours and institutions.
+As a subject, it will cover the most popular religions worldwide, including, Christianity, Buddhism, Judaism, Islam, Sikhism and Hinduism.
 The study also includes the religion’s origins, evolution over time, belief system and specific cultures and traditions.

-Students are advised to check with their chosen universities and degree programmes to ensure they understand what is needed of them to gain admission onto the course.
+Students are advised to check with their chosen universities and degree programmes to ensure they understand what is needed for them to gain admission to the course.

-Students are able to choose a degree in theology – which will focus on Christian teachings – or religious studies – which covers a mixture of different religions – or even study a combination of the two.
-Theology and religious studies programmes cross over in course content, and with other subjects, such as philosophy, and history, and these subjects complement each other well when studied together.
+Students can choose a degree in theology – which will focus on Christian teachings – or religious studies – which covers a mixture of different religions – or even study a combination of the two.
+Theology and religious studies degree programmes cross over in course content, and with other subjects, such as a philosophy and history degree, as these subjects complement each other well when studied together.

 During the first year, candidates will gain a strong foundation of knowledge by studying compulsory and core modules.
-Then, in the second and third year, individuals are able to choose what areas they study, allowing them to specialise and tailor their degree to their interests.
+Then, in the second and third year, individuals can choose what areas they study, allowing them to specialise and tailor their degree to their interests.
 This foundation established during the first year will help students in their studies thereafter.

 There will be many degrees available to obtain, mostly as a Bachelors of Arts (BA) degree, including, theology, classical and theological studies, film studies and theology with a foreign language, as well as history, and religious studies.

-Religion is a global significance, and this type of degree is best suited to those individuals wishing to study it in a deep and academic setting.
-It enables students to explore the meaning of religion, and to investigate the validity of religious approaches to the historical and cultural context of the world.
+Religion is a global significance, and this type of degree is best suited to those individuals wishing to study it in a profound and academic setting.
+It enables students to explore the meaning of religion and to investigate the validity of religious approaches to the historical and cultural context of the world.

 Although a degree in this area may aid those seeking to set a career in the ministry, or a voluntary organisation, it will also open up plenty of other careers.
 Writing and communication skills will make graduates suited for a career in publishing, PR, or even the media.
 There is also room for graduates within finance and HR roles.

-There is an extensive range of Masters of Arts (MA) degrees available for students who want to study a postgraduate qualification, such as, applied theology, evangelism, Abrahamic religions, theology and spirituality, and religious pluralism.
+There is an extensive range of Masters degrees of Art MA degrees available for students who want to study a postgraduate qualification, such as, applied theology, evangelism, Abrahamic religions, theology and spirituality, and religious pluralism.